Overview

 Mobile Integration

 Instead of redirecting from your website to the payment page, you will need to open a WebView in your App to display the payment page.
-Once payment become succeeded, it will redirect to the page you specified, and therefore you can capture the redirection event and handle order completion.
+Once payment becomes succeeded, it will redirect to the page you specified, and therefore you can capture the redirection event and handle order completion.

 You may contact [email protected] to get code examples for mobile integrations.

 eCommerce Solution Plugins